WhatTheDickens/engl340-s24/mod-9/outcomes.md

 ***Class work:*** *In your folder for 5-3, share your journal file for the day with notes on the progress of your group project.*

+## Monday, May 6

+- Group project work in class.

+***Class work:*** *In your folder for 5-6, share your journal file for the day with notes on the progress of your group project.*